Szymdows/SzDOS/README.md

 # License

-This project is licensed under the Szymdows Proprietary License (SPL).
+This project is licensed under the MIT License.
-You may run SzDOS for personal use, but redistribution, modification, or reuse of the source code/design is strictly prohibited.
-See the LICENSE.txt file for full details.